-Join us for monthly sessions on environmental topics presented by University of Illinois Extension's Energy & Environmental Stewardship Team!
+The Everyday Environment Webinar Series is offered by University of Illinois Extension's Energy & Environmental Stewardship Team, and focuses on a different environmental topic each month.
 These webinars will both provide new information on natural resources and help you learn how to make small changes in your lifestyle to have a positive impact on the environment.
-From lawn care, native plants, and managing home waste to understanding coyote behavior and atmospheric optics, there is never a shortage of new things to learn about your everyday environment.
+There is never a shortage of new things to learn about your everyday environment!

 The schedule of webinars is below and registration is free!
 Please register for each individual webinar you are interested in attending at their respective registration link.